 Wideners and Stereo Imagers

 In the past, I wish I had been more aware of the stereo field and just how important it is.
 A good mix engineer is very aware of giving every element of a production its own deliberate space.
-No two elements can be competing and everything has to be put in a place that makes sense.
+No two elements can be competing, and everything has to be put in a place that makes sense.
 That’s what makes a good mix.
-A lot of people underestimate how important and powerful panning is as a tool for engineers.
+Many people underestimate how important and powerful panning is as a tool for engineers.
 There are many problems that can be solved with just a small move of the pan knob.
 Instead of trying to cut a conflicting frequency with an equalizer, adjusting the panning can often be a better solution.

 I learned that It’s hard to know you need something when you’ve never tried it.
 No, I’m not talking about drugs (stay away from those kids)!
 I’m talking about transient designers.
 I waited a little too long before I decided to try out a transient designer.
-It’s a tool that serves an important purpose when it comes to newer more transient heavy electronic music and it can not be replaced by any other tool in an audio engineers toolbox.
+It’s a tool that serves an important purpose when it comes to newer, more transient heavy electronic music, and it can not be replaced by any other tool in an audio engineer’s toolbox.

-I think the reason I went so long without using them is if there was ever a sample or some track that would benefit from adjusting the transient, instead of opening up a transient designer I would opt to replace the sample or find another way to fix whatever issue I was having.
+I think the reason I went so long without using them is if there was ever a sample or some track that would benefit from adjusting the transient, instead of opening up a transient designer, I would opt to replace the sample or find another way to fix whatever issue I was having.
 That’s the beautiful part about recording and art in general.
-There’s always more than one way to do something and if it works, it works and it doesn’t matter whether anyone else considers it “right.”
+There’s always more than one way to do something, and if it works, it works, and it doesn’t matter whether anyone else considers it “right.”